SethCram/book-club/README.md

 2. DEV_PASSWORD is recommended to be a complex passwords
 3. JWT_ACCESS_SECRET_KEY and JWT_REFRESH_SECRET_KEY should be extremely complex and distinct since they won't be required for direct usage, just authentication
 3. ENV should be set to "PROD" (e.g. ENV="PROD")
-4. FILE_STORAGE_URL should be set to wherever the uploaded images are supposed to be stored, currently working properly with http://[publicIpAddress]
+4. FILE_STORAGE_URL should be set to wherever the uploaded images are supposed to be stored
+    1. Currently setup to work properly with the multer at http://[publicIpAddress] or https://[publicIpAddress]

 ### Developer Setup Instructions
 1. Install Node.js v16 & npm